IPhone OS 3: Cut, copy, or paste

 iPhone OS 3 introduced a "cut, copy, and paste" bubble dialog when users press and hold text.
 The "paste" button would incorporate anything stored in the device's clipboard into the marked area.

 Spotlight

-Spotlight is a system-wide indexing and search feature, aiming to help users search their device for specific contacts, email messages, calendar appointments, multimedia files, apps and more.
+Spotlight is a system-wide indexing and search feature that helps users search their device for specific contacts, email messages, calendar appointments, multimedia files, apps, and more.
 It is accessed by swiping to the right from the home screen.

-Voiceover
+VoiceOver

-Voiceover is a screenreader accessibility feature option for blind or low vision users that says the text that is on the screen.
+VoiceOver is a screen reader accessibility feature for blind or low-vision users that reads the text on the screen.
 This feature was first introduced with OS X 10.4 Tiger in 2005.

 Home screen

-iPhone OS 3 expanded the maximum number of pages on the home screen to 11, for a total number of 180 apps.
+iPhone OS 3 increased the maximum number of home screen pages to 11, for a total of 180 apps.

 Find My iPhone

-Users with subscriptions to MobileMe were able to remotely track, lock, and erase their iPhones if lost.
+Users with MobileMe subscriptions could remotely track, lock, and erase their iPhones if they were lost.

 App features

 Messages

-The Messages app received native support for the Multimedia Messaging Service (MMS), allowing users to send and receive messages that also contain pictures, contacts, locations, voice recordings, and video messages.
+The Messages app received native support for the Multimedia Messaging Service (MMS), allowing users to send and receive messages that include pictures, contacts, locations, voice recordings, and video.